 - Commodities – Investing in commodities like oil and gold can provide some diversification to your portfolio and exposure to assets that don’t move in lockstep with stocks.
 However, commodities must be traded with futures contracts and assets like oil are much more beholden to geopolitical influences than stocks or options.

 Choose Your Timing

-Time horizon matters greatly when investing.
+Time horizon is one of the most important factors when it comes to investing.
 Your time frame molds your strategy because the length of time you hold your securities holds a ton of sway over your profits.
 Are you investing for the long haul through index funds or looking to swing trade for more immediate profits?
 Here are three different styles of trading and the time frame involved with each.

 - Day trading – Opening and closing positions in a matter of hours (or even minutes) is the mantra of the day trader, who never holds positions overnight.
 Day traders can have varying levels of risk tolerance and profit goals, but all day traders must utilize technical analysis to identify trends and ideal entry and exit points.
 Every penny matters when day trading so these entries and exits must be precise.

 - Swing trading – Swing traders utilize many of the same strategies as day traders, but they’re willing to expand time frames to days, weeks, or even months at times.
 Contrary to popular belief, swing trading involves more risk than day trading since you must hold positions overnight when volatile moves can occur with no chance to liquidate.
 Swing traders aim for bigger profits than day traders, but also occasionally take major losses.